RafaySystems/envmgr/terraform/vmware/101-caas-vmware/README.md

 3. **Git Client Installation:** A Git client must be installed on the machine and configured for push/pull operations.

 4. **Docker Installation:** Docker needs to be installed on the machine to support the required functionalities.

+For a more detailed, step-by-step guide, refer to the (Rafay Documentation)[https://docs.rafay.co/refarch/caas/vmware/101-caas-vmware/overview/]